 - Confer with company travel management team to integrate travel safety bulletins with the event safety protocol.

 - Inform your key decision makers of the risk level and possible financial implications.

 - Recommend best alternatives including managing perception and concern for the hotels and suppliers impacted.

-- Advise your attendees early and often of your company’s awareness of the potential for coronavirus exposure based on current public health reports and the commitment to a healthy and hygienic event environment.
-This could be communicated via the event website, attendee email blasts, mobile app.
+- Advise attendees early and often of your company’s awareness of the potential for coronavirus exposure based on current public health reports and your commitment to a healthy and hygienic event environment.
+This could be communicated via the event website, attendee email blasts, and/or mobile apps.

 - Have pre-event discussions on how you will handle an attendee who appears to be sick during the event.
 Do not leave this to a last-minute reaction by the planning team.
 It is more likely that you will not have a full coronavirus epidemic during the event but you will have an attendee who exhibits symptoms of a cold or flu, which will not be easily identified as coronavirus until it is too late to separate from the group.

-- Develop an onsite crisis response plan to handle an outbreak of any illness during the event: model this plan for handling a food borne illness.
-Include a dedicated response team, know your medical contacts and procedures, expand your crisis communication plan to include a “panic driven attack of the flu”.
-Include social media channels and rehearsed messaging to keep attendees informed, calm and the event moving.
+- Develop an onsite crisis response plan to handle an outbreak of any illness during the event: model the plan for handling a food borne illness.
+Include a dedicated response team, know your medical contacts and procedures, and expand your crisis communication plan to include a “panic driven attack of the flu.”
+Include social media channels and rehearsed messaging to keep attendees informed and calm and the event moving.

 - Document all the above in your risk management playbook!

-Remember that the meeting planner is not the guarantor of the safety of the attendees but duty of care does mean that the planner must investigate the risk of coronavirus, advise the attendees of the current state of coronavirus in the location and provide all the best hygiene and health oversight practices possible at your event.
+Remember that the meeting planner is not the guarantor of the safety of the attendees.
+However, duty of care does mean that the planner must investigate the risk of coronavirus, advise the attendees of the current state of coronavirus in the location, and provide all the best hygiene and health oversight practices possible at the event.